nickvourd/RTI-Toolkit/README.md

 ## Installation

-To load as module `PS-Templator.ps1` into the memory, run the following command:
+To load `PS-Templator.ps1` as a module into memory, run the following command:
 ```
 Import-Module .\PS-Templator.ps1
 ```